jcurtiswebb/sql-dividend-analyzer/README.md

 <b>Requirements</b>

--SQL Server 2014 or newer
+-SQL Server 2016 (SQL Server 2014 can also be used if the code to drop temporary tables is changed)

 <b>Installation</b>